Radoslav21D/Python-Homeworks-SoftUni/README.md

-# Python-SoftUni
+# Python-Homeworks-SoftUni
-Exercises from Advanced and OOP module.
+Exercises from my Python learning path at SoftUni from Basics module to Advanced for now....